hyoyun-Kim/RP2040-HAT-C-Edit/examples/dhcp_dns/README.md

-## Step 3: Add Cmake: Configure Environment Value

-1. Open Cmake Tools Extenstion Settings
-2. Add Cmake: Configure Environment Item as PICO_SDK_PATH
-3. Add Cmake: Configure Environment Value as 'D:/RP2040/RP2040-HAT-C/libraries/pico-sdk'

-![][link-cmake_configure]

-## Step 4: Setup DHCP & DNS Example
+## Step 3: Setup DHCP & DNS Example

 To test the DHCP & DNS example, minor settings shall be done in code.